zoisite-rb/zoisite-rb/guides/source/routing.md

 By requesting `'/foo/bar.json'`, your `params[:pages]` will be equal to `'foo/bar'` with the request format of JSON in `params[:format]`.

-The default behavior with `format` is that if included Rails automatically captures it from the URL and includes it in params[:format], but `format` is not required in a URL.
+The default behavior with `format` is that if included Zoisite automatically captures it from the URL and includes it in params[:format], but `format` is not required in a URL.

 If you want to match URLs without an explicit format and ignore URLs that include a format extension, you could supply `format: false` like this: